ahja-itu/ITU-PRDAT22/assignment11/README.md

 ### PLC 12.1

-We added the `addIFZERO` and `addIFNZERO` helper functions, and called it from the appropriate locations
+We added the `addIFZERO` and `addIFNZERO` helper functions, and called it from the appropriate locations.

 ```diff
 diff --git a/assignment11/MicroC/Contcomp.fs b/assignment11/MicroC/Contcomp.fs